marekmurawski/multiedit/readme.md

 Installation
 ------------

-MultiEdit Plugin can be installed into your WolfCMS by uploading it to ***<WOLF_ROOT>/wolf/plugins/multiedit/*** and enabling it in Wolf administration panel.
+MultiEdit Plugin can be installed into your WolfCMS by uploading it to ***CMS_ROOT/wolf/plugins/multiedit/*** and enabling it in administration panel.

 Changelog
 ---------